-19. The Authority continues to "buy in" Treasury Management from Liverpool City Council.
-The following paragraphs reflect Treasury Management activities in the period April to June 2013/14
+14. The Authority continues to "buy in" Treasury Management from Liverpool City Council.
+The following paragraphs reflect Treasury Management activities in the period April to September 2013/14.

-20. Prospects for Interest Rates
+15. Prospects for Interest Rates

-There has been a distinct shift towards optimism in growth forecasts and a modest and sustained recovery over the next three years is indicated by the Bank of England.
-In addition, there was a lowering of the inflation forecast to now hit the 2% target within two years.
-However, this is still a long way away from a strong recovery and given the generally weak outlook for economic growth, the prospects for any increase in Bank Rate before 2015 are limited.
-In consequence, short-term rates have remained at 0.5% in line with the forecast for them to remain on hold for the rest of the financial year.
+Optimism in growth forecasts has continued and a modest and sustained recovery over the next three years is indicated by the Bank of England.
+Inflation forecasts are also still benign.
+However, there is still a relatively weak outlook for economic growth and the prospects for any increase in Bank Rate before 2015 are low.
+Short-term rates have remained at 0.5% in line with the forecast for them to remain on hold for the rest of the financial year.

 It was expected that there would be upward pressure on longer term rates due to a high volume of debt issuance and improved prospects of a return to economic growth.

-Long term PWLB rates rose by 0.25% during the first quarter and forecasts are for higher PWLB rates as a result of the stronger economic recovery.
+Long term PWLB rates rose by 0.25% during the first quarter then remained flat in the second quarter.
+Forecasts are for higher PWLB rates later in the year as a result of an improved economic recovery.